In a region that celebrates the grape, there are a number of Napa Valley breweries that'll satisfy your thirst for the grain.

 Fresh local ingredients take the food beyond standard pub fare -- hearty burgers with fries...fresh catch-of-the-day served with wild rice and veggies...plus satisfying salads, sandwiches and plenty of tasty appetizers to go with your brew.

-Get here after 5pm for "Hoppy Hour" during the week.
+Get here during the week 4 - 6pm for Happy Hour.
+Tuesday and Wednesday nights for karaoke.
 In the mood for music?
 Thursday, Friday and Saturday nights, you'll be treated to a live band so you can strut your stuff on the dance floor.

 731 1st Street, Napa * 707-492-8223 * TradeBrewing.com